datarescue-boston/DataRescueMIT-Event/README.md

 ### 2) Data archiving: contribute to [DataRefuge.org](https://www.datarefuge.org), a CKAN instance.
 * EITHER have deep domain knowledge of scientific datasets, OR be a librarian, OR be a skilled technologist in a programming language of your choice (eg python, javascript, c, java, etc), knowledge of the command line (bash, shell, powershell), experience working with structured data (eg json formatting).
 Experience in front-end web development a plus.
-* Goals: archive data from USGS, other datasets waiting in the queue, etc.
+* Goals: archive data from USGS and other datasets waiting in the queue.
 * **To join this track:**
   * Join the #data-archiving slack channel
   * DM a guide your email address for an invite to the pipeline app